 The Spa 24 Hours contest features dynamic weather, so depending on the climactic conditions and cloud cover, the grip available can change at a moment’s notice.
 The circuit will also get grippier due to extra rubber being laid down on the racing line as the race progresses.

+However, be prepared for your strategies to be discarded at a moment’s notice with the possibility of rain now to be considered.
 Due to being a 24-hour race, much of the Spa 24 Hours will be contested under darkness.
 The cooler conditions this brings can change the balance of the car severely.

 - Each member of the team should be comfortable with the car day or night to ensure the pace is kept consistent at all times